 Without porters, no one would be climbing to Kilimanjaro’s summit.
 When someone says “I climbed Kilimanjaro” remember that they could never have done it without the porters and guides on the mountain.

 Your porter crew, as with your guides, have many decades of summits under their belts and each one of our crew is fully equipped and supported during their climbs.
 The health of every team member, as with our climbers, is paramount.
 Every person on a Tusker climb, which include our clients and our crew, receives a twice daily medical check-up.
-Since our early climbs almost five decades ago we’ve been at the forefront of maintaining and improving the climbing standards for our crew and have been an advisor to KPAP since their inception.
+Since our early climbs almost five decades ago we’ve been at the forefront of maintaining a high standard of climbing standards for our crew.

 - Wages: Porters are paid a premium wage well above the porter union standard.